apache/airflow/tests/system/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-System tests verify the correctness of Airflow Operators by running them in DAGs and allowing to communicate with external services.
+System tests verify the correctness of Airflow Operators by running them in Dags and allowing to communicate with external services.
 A system test tries to look as close to a regular DAG as possible, and it generally checks the "happy path" (a scenario featuring no errors) ensuring that the Operator works as expected.